M-Moussa-De/Udacity_Landing_Page/Landing Page/README.md

 4- Not Active Sections Have Less Opacity, Section Gets Active Class, When It Is In The Viewport Increases The Opacity.
 5- Active Class Will Be Added To The Correct Element In The Navbar When Is Clicked.
 6- Smooth Scrolling Was Added Within JS File.

-I'd be happy to get any Feedbacks from your side.

-Thank You!